Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

 The Model
 =========

 Pylons uses a Model-View-Controller architecture; we'll start by creating the model.
 We could use any system we like for the model, including `SQLAlchemy <http://www.sqlalchemy.org>`_ or `SQLObject <http://www.sqlobject.org>`_.
-Optional SQLAlchemy integration is provided for new Pylons projects, so we'll use it for QuickWiki.
+Optional SQLAlchemy integration is provided for new Pylons projects, which we've enabled, so we'll use SQLAlchemy for the QuickWiki.

-.. note :: SQLAlchemy is a powerful Python SQL toolkit and Object Relational Mapper that is popular with many Python programmers.
+.. note :: SQLAlchemy is a powerful Python SQL toolkit and Object Relational Mapper (ORM) that is popular with many Python programmers.

 SQLAlchemy provides a full suite of well known enterprise-level persistence patterns, designed for efficient and high-performance database access, adapted into a simple and Pythonic domain language.
 It has full and detailed documentation available on the SQLAlchemy website: http://sqlalchemy.org/docs/.

 The most basic way of using SQLAlchemy is with explicit sessions where you create ``Session`` objects as needed.

 Pylons applications typically employ a slightly more sophisticated setup, using SQLAlchemy's "contextual" thread-local sessions via :meth:`scoped_session`.
 With this configuration, the application can use a single :class:`Session` instance per web request, avoiding the need to pass it around explicitly.
-Instantiating a new :class:`Session` will actually find an existing one in the current thread if available.
-There are further details in the `SQLAlchemy documentation on the Session <http://www.sqlalchemy.org/docs/04/session.html#unitofwork_contextual>`_.
+Instantiating a new scoped :class:`Session` will actually find an existing one in the current thread if available.
+Pylons has setup a :class:`Session` for us in the :file:`model/meta.py` file.
+For further details, refer to the `SQLAlchemy documentation on the Session <http://www.sqlalchemy.org/docs/05/session.html#contextual-thread-local-sessions>`_.

 .. note :: It is important to recognize the difference between SQLAlchemy's (or possibly another DB abstraction layer's) :class:`Session` object and Pylons' standard :dfn:`session` (with a lowercase 's') for web requests.
 See :mod:`beaker` for more on the latter.
 It is customary to reference the database session by :class:`model.Session` or (more recently) ``Session`` outside of model classes.

-The default imports already present in :file:`model/__init__.py` provide some SQLAlchemy objects such as the :mod:`sqlalchemy` module (aliased as :mod:`sa`) as well as the ``metadata`` object. ``metadata`` is used when defining and managing tables.
-Now we take advantage of that and add the following to the end of the contents of the :file:`model/__init__.py` file:
+The default imports already present in :file:`model/__init__.py` provide SQLAlchemy objects such as the :mod:`sqlalchemy` module (aliased as :mod:`sa`) as well as the ``metadata`` object. ``metadata`` is used when defining and managing tables.
+Next we'll use these to build our wiki's model: we can remove the commented out Foo example and add the following to the end of the :file:`model/__init__.py` file:

 .. code-block :: python